-Another notable trend for NMSU over the last decade is the increase in representation in both the College of Arts & Sciences and the College of Engineering on the College Promotion and Tenure Committees.
-For Engineering the number of women eligible to serve on this committee is small (full professors who are not department heads) so the increase is only one person, but in Arts and Sciences the gender distribution was 0% female until 1999, and now is 57.14% female.
+Another notable trend for NMSU over the last decade is the increase in female representation in the Colleges of Agriculture and Home Economics, Arts & Sciences and Engineering on the College Promotion and Tenure Committees.
+In Agriculture and Home Economics, there has been steady representation, even as the committee grew in size.
+In Arts and Sciences, the gender distribution was 0% female until 1999, and now is 57.14% female.
+In Engineering, the gender distribution was 0% female until 2004, and now is 33% female (two of six).